Counseling and Psychological Services FAQs

 - Incoherent speech

 If you see some of these signs, you may want to talk with your friend about your concerns.
 You can begin by asking a question as simple as "I've noticed you haven't been yourself lately", of "how are things going" and then listen to what they have to say.
-You may want to encourage them to come to the Counseling Services to talk with a therapist about their challenges.
+You may want to encourage them to come to the CAPS to talk with a therapist about their challenges.
 You can also make a one-time consultation appointment with our therapists to discuss your concerns.

 - Significant drug and alcohol dependence or abuse, or past failed treatment.